 - Leadership: In order to implement a contact tracing program at the state or local level, effective government leadership is necessary to champion and manage the program, combat misinformation, build community buy-in, and properly finance tracing efforts.

 - Equity agenda: Equity must be built into any COVID-19 contact tracing program to combat the systemic racism that puts Black, Latinx, and Native American populations at a higher risk of contracting the virus and suffering poor outcomes including death; these populations also have higher needs for social support in order to safely quarantine or isolate.
 Contact tracing programs must address these needs.

-- Building a robust COVID-19 contact tracing programs requires high-level political support and significant resources
+- Building a robust COVID-19 contact tracing program requires high-level political support and significant resources.

 - COVID-19 contact tracing programs should be integrated within or in close partnership with public health departments who know the context of a region and have been doing this work for years.
 Contact tracing programs should amplify the existing work of local public health departments rather than centering themselves as the primary source of knowledge.